Landlords rights when tenants’ possessions are left in a property

 Landlords can find themselves in a difficult situation when their tenant has vacated the property but left possessions behind.

-Many landlords presume that the possessions left by the tenant are now automatically theirs, however this is not the case.
-Possessions can often look like unwanted rubbish therefore landlords will simply dispose of them.
-Landlords need to be wary of undertaking this course of action and should take care to avoid any potential claim against them by a former tenant in relation to the possessions.
+Many landlords assume that the possessions left by the tenant are now automatically theirs and as they can often look like unwanted rubbish many landlords will simply dispose of them.
+You need to be careful of what action you take to avoid any potential claim against by the former tenant in relation to the possessions.

-It is important for landlords to be aware that where a tenant has left possessions behind, the landlord will become an involuntary bailee whilst the possessions or goods are under his control.
+You should be aware that where a tenant has left possessions behind, the landlord becomes an involuntary bailee whilst the possessions or goods are under their control.
 An involuntary bailee is an individual who has, without giving their consent, found themselves in possession of goods belonging to another individual.
-As such, a landlord has a responsibility to take reasonable care for the items and cannot simply dispose of them.
+As such, you have a responsibility to take reasonable care for the items and cannot simply dispose of them.

-It is important for a landlord to take photographs of the property and the possessions as soon as they regain possession.
+- Take photographs of the property and the possessions as soon as you regain possession of the property.
 This is to show the state and condition of both the property and the possessions if there is a dispute at a later date.